JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ## System evolution
-`DynamicalSystems.jl` provides convenient interfaces for the evolution of systems.
-Especially in the continuous case, an interface is provided to the module `DifferentialEquations.jl`, with an approach that fits more the structuring of the present package (e.g. time is never passed to the equations of motion).
+DynamicalSystems.jl provides convenient interfaces for the evolution of systems.
+Especially in the continuous case, an interface is provided to the module

-Notice that if you want to do repeated evolutions of a system, you should use the `ODEIntegrator(ds::DynamicalSystem)` (see below).
+[DifferentialEquations.jl](http://docs.juliadiffeq.org/stable/index.html), with an approach that fits more the structuring of the present package (e.g. time is never passed to the equations of motion).

 These are the functions related to system-evolution:
 ```@docs